sarsbars/online-store/README.md

 # Online Store 🛒

 This is an online store web application built with React, utilizing the FakeStore API to create a dynamic e-commerce experience.
-This project was developed as the final project for the Introduction to React course (SD-260) at Manitoba Institute of Trades and Technology, representing 40% of the course grade.
+This project was developed as the final project for the Introduction to React course (SD-260) at Manitoba Institute of Trades and Technology.
 The application features a responsive design inspired by professional e-commerce websites.

 ## Project Features
 - **Multiple Pages**: Includes four core pages: Home, Product (Detail), Cart, and NotFound (404 page), built using React components for modularity.